Lust: Catholicism

 Luxury, lavish of her ruined fame, Loose-haired, wild-eyed, her voice a dying fall, Lost in delight....

 For Dante, Luxuria was both the first of the circles of incontinence (or self-indulgence) on the descent into hell, and the last of the cornices of Mount Purgatory, representing the excessive (disordered) love of individuals; while for Edmund Spenser, luxuria was synonymous with the power of desire.

 For Gregory and subsequent Thomists, the 'daughters' (by-products) of Luxuria included mental blindness, self-love, haste, and excessive attachment to the present.
 Marianne Dashwood has been seen as embodying such characteristics for a later age – as a daughter of Luxuria.

-The Catholic Church defines lust as the idolatry of sexual pleasure, in all of its forms: contraception, masturbation, adultery, premarital relations, relations between persons of the same sex, etc, which destroys the human capacity of loving, that is, of the person to give herself to God and to others.
+The Catholic Church defines lust as the idolatry of sexual pleasure, in all of its forms: contraception, masturbation, adultery, premarital relations, relations between persons of the same sex, etc, which destroys the human capacity of loving, that is, of the person to give themselves to God and to others.

-Protestantism

-The evangelical Melvin Tinker states that: "The principle is clear isn't it, 'You shall not commit adultery'?
-How does the Pharisee handle it according to the minimum requirement method?
-He says, 'Sex outside marriage is OK for us because neither of us are really married.
-I am not sleeping with another man's wife, so it isn't adultery, she's my girlfriend'.
-Or it is also not adultery because 'I have not had sex with that woman.' to quote President Clinton's plea in the Monica Lewinski [sic] saga.
-So he can abuse his position as President by messing around with a girl who is hardly younger than his daughter, he can engage in all kinds of sexual activities with her, but because he technically doesn't have intercourse he can hold up his hands and say, 'I have not had sex with that woman.'
-That is a Pharisee speaking.

-"But the maximum application method says, adultery doesn't just happen when you have sexual intercourse, it happens in your heart.
-However, the mistranslation is unfortunate at this point.
-In the Greek it says, 'If anyone looks upon a woman in order to lust, has already committed adultery with her in his heart.'
-That is an important distinction.
-I need to point that out because sexual arousal, sexual interest, sexual attraction are essential for the continuation of the human species...
-It is about looking in order to lust.
-The striptease show, the dirty movie or video, the internet pornography.
-That is becoming a real problem...
-And if this is a difficulty for you, then do talk to someone about it in confidence.
-You see, it is the intending to look in order to have that arousal that Jesus has in his sights."